We’re a public history project aiming to record, share, and celebrate women’s stories and voices from east London’s history.

 East London has an incredibly rich social, political, and cultural history and women were part of all of it although their voices are seldom heard.
 Those are the stories we want to tell; stories that illuminate the lives of East End women, not only their deaths.

-We’ll present these histories in a way that’s accessible, relevant and interesting.
+We aim to present local women's histories in a way that’s accessible, relevant and interesting.
 We will plan for the future, to make sure that this resource stays available and updated.

 We will make a space for women who experience different forms of discrimination to tell their stories.
 We will do our best to increase the visibility of women from traditionally marginalised or excluded groups.
 For example, women who are black, who are Asian, who are working class, who are older, who have disabilities, who are LGBTQIA (including trans women), who are from a migrant or an itinerant community, or who are working in the sex industry.